Azure-Samples/modern-data-warehouse-dataops/archive/single_tech_samples/datashare_automated_data_sharing/README.md

 - Creates a share in a data share account
 - Sets up a dataset from a ADLSGen2 storage account file system
 - Creates a synchronization schedule for the share
-- Sends out an invitation to a service principal on a specific Azure AD tenant
+- Sends out an invitation to a service principal on a specific Microsoft Entra tenant

 ### dest.py